 Ghostek may not have the reputation of the biggest manufacturers out there, but it shouldn’t be far behind if it keeps coming up with cases like the Iron Armor 3.
 Like other protective cases, it uses a soft TPU inner core to ward off drops and impacts, while a tough polycarbonate outer shell protects your phone from scratches.
 There’s a kickstand on the back so you can easily prop your phone up, a card slot, and raised edges to ensure your camera lenses and display aren’t resting directly onto dirt or grit.
 It comes with a screen protector for added protection, and there is even an attachable belt clip.
-That’s a lot of case for just $27.
+That’s a lot of case.

 VRS Designs Damda High Pro Shield case

 Remember how older OnePlus phones had those cool sandstone-effect cases?
 Relive that with this case from VRS Designs.
 The Damda High Pro Shield case is made from absorbent TPU that will absorb shocks well, but it’s been covered in a sandstone-like texture.
 It feels nice in the hand and adds some much-needed grip to a slippery glass phone.
-But there’s more to justify the case’s $35 price outside of just the texture.
+But there’s more to justify the case’s relatively high price outside of just the texture.
 It also comes with some extra protective features, such as a raised bezel.
 It’s a little different, which may put some people off, but it’s definitely worth the price of entry.